mazzi/mazzi.github.com/_posts/2019-02-01-Twelve arguments to sneak in features.md

 tags: [product, management, entrepreneurs, roadmap]
 ---

 When your product gets traction, you’ll  nd yourself inundated with good ideas for features.
-These will come from your customers, your colleagues, and your- self.
+These will come from your customers, your colleagues, and yourself.
 Because they’re good ideas, there will always be lots of reasons to say yes to them. **Here’s 12 arguments that are commonly used to sneak features into a product**:

 1. But the data looks good
 2. But it’ll only take a few minutes